Alex Call Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.23 team ERA that ranks 17th among all league pitching staffs.
+- The Marlins' 4.21 team ERA ranks 17th among all MLB pitching staffs.

-- Marlins pitchers combine to give up 155 total home runs at a clip of 1.2 per game (to rank 14th in baseball).
+- Marlins pitchers combine to allow 155 total home runs at a clip of 1.2 per game (to rank 13th in baseball).

-- In his last outing on Friday against the Washington Nationals, the left-hander went six innings, giving up three earned runs while surrendering seven hits.
+- In his most recent appearance on Saturday against the Washington Nationals, the righty threw six innings, allowing no earned runs while surrendering two hits.

+- The 20-year-old has put together a 2.68 ERA and 10.9 strikeouts per nine innings in 15 games this season, while giving up a batting average of .199 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.